 Swimlanes are components of diagrams like Gantt charts, timelines, or flow charts.
 Their role is to divide graphics into horizontal or vertical columns and band the elements inside together based on their shared characteristics.
 For instance, a swimlane can contain all the tasks handled by a certain team.

-What is a swimlane diagram?
+What is a swimlane diagram with example?

 Any variation of project visuals that divides the workflow into logical containers can be a swimlane diagram.
-Timelines, Gantt chart, roadmaps, but also flowcharts or Kanban boards can be considered swimlane diagrams, as long as they feature multiple lanes.
+Timelines, Gantt charts, roadmaps, but also flowcharts or Kanban boards can be considered swimlane diagrams, as long as they feature multiple lanes.

 What is a swimlane diagram in a process map?